Rank #1 on Google Maps

 Netherlands Nederlands

-Why Check Domain History Before Buying
+Why Check Domain History Before Buying: A Complete Guide

 Buying a domain name sounds easy.
-But before you hit that purchase button, there’s one thing you must not skipchecking its history.
+But before you hit that purchase button, there’s one thing you must not skip; checking its history.

-You’re not just buying a web address.
-You’re buying a digital identity with a past.
 That past could be clean.
 Or it could be hiding spam, scams, or a bad rep with Google.

 If you skip this step, you could end up with a domain that tanks your SEO, kills your email outreach, or drags your brand into legal messes.

-7 Reasons Why You Need to Check the History of a Domain
+6 Reasons Why You Need to Check the History of a Domain

+You’d never know it just by looking at the name.
+But some domains carry a hidden penalty from Google that kills any chance of ranking.
 A domain may have been penalized by Google in the past due to:

 These are serious offenses in the eyes of search engines.
-And once a domain is marked, it can take months — sometimes years — to recover.
+And once a domain is marked, it can take months, sometimes years, to recover.

 “I once bought a domain that looked great on the surface.
 Six months later, and hundreds of published content, I was still struggling to rank.
 Turned out Google had deindexed it years ago.”